-Many authors contributed to the various sections of this guide, including TA Consultants from 2001 to the present cohort and CEE staff members.
-CEE staff contributors include Kem Saichaie, Barbara Mills, Alisa Lee, Chris Pagliarulo, Catherine Uvarov, Erin Becker, and Lina Mendez.
-We would also like to acknowledge several UC Davis units who contributed to this guide including: Academic Technology Services (ATS), the Department of English, the Department of Linguistics, the Harassment and Discrimination Assistance and Prevention Program (HDAPP), the International and Academic English program, Kara Maloney and Academic Program Assessment, Office of Student Support & Judicial Affairs (OSSJA), Graduate Studies, the Student Disability Center (SDC), and the University Library.
+Many authors contributed to the various sections of this guide, including TAC Fellows from 2001 to the 2018-2019 cohort and CEE staff members.
+CEE staff contributors include Kem Saichaie, Barbara Mills, and Kara Moloney.
+We would also like to acknowledge UC Davis units who contributed to this guide including: Academic Technology Services (ATS), the Harassment and Discrimination Assistance and Prevention Program (HDAPP), International and Academic English, Office of Student Support and Judicial Affairs (OSSJA), Graduate Studies, the Student Disability Center (SDC), and the University Library.